Back pain 17 Mar 2021 12 min read

 Child’s pose is often recommended to release tension in the back, shoulders and chest, as well as to promote relaxation by alleviating stress and anxiety.

-6. Seated mermaid
+6. Seated Mermaid

 The Pilates mermaid overhead arm reach is a perfect seated stretch you can do at your desk to release tension in the neck and shoulders and is perfect for helping to reduce upper back pain.